 Spring arrives around May/June and is a tremendous time as the lake melts, and you can witness tons of wildflowers.
 In summer, the lake remains full, blue as ever, and is always a great visit.

-In the Fall, late September to October, there are almost no larch trees around Peyto Lake, so fall colors are not present.
+In the Fall, from late September to October, there are almost no larch trees around Peyto Lake, so fall colors are absent.
 However if you manage to get to Peyto Lake after the first major snowfall in late October, but before the lake freezes you’re in for a true treat!

 You can still access the Peyto Lake viewpoint in the winter, and it’s well worth the short hike and peak if some snowshoers or skiers have cleared a trail through the snow.